1. How many application phases are there per year?

 The SIE will not be opened.

 Yes.
-EESIS is awarded to students who are admitted to all independent schools, based on their PSLE results.
+ESIS is awarded to students who are admitted to all independent schools, based on their PSLE results.

 26. How would I know if I am accepted by NUS High School?

-For Year 1 Direct School Admission (DSA), successful applicant will be notified and given a Letter of Offer (Confirmed Offer / Wait List) during the ’DSA School Preview‘ session on 12 August 2017.
-For Year 3 Admission, all successful applicants will be notified and given a Letter of Confirmed Offer via e-mail by the end of September 2017.
+For Year 1 Direct School Admission (DSA), successful applicant will be notified and given a Letter of Offer (Confirmed Offer / Wait List) during the 'DSA School Preview' session on 8 August 2019.
+For Year 3 Admission, all successful applicants will be notified and given a Letter of Confirmed Offer via e-mail by the middle of October 2019.

 For Year 1 Supplementary Intake Exercise (SIE), successful applicant will be notified and given a Letter of Offer (Confirmed Offer / Wait List) within the Secondary One Option Phase.